emivcleave/cse15l-lab-reports/lab-report-1.md

 It will prompt you to type in your password, but the letters will not show up when typing.
 There may be an error message.
 ![Image](https://emivcleave.github.io/cse15l-lab-reports/error.png)
+In this situation, I found that I was able to connect to the server by changing my wifi from UCSD-PROTECTED or RESNET-PROTECTED to my personal hotspot or eduroam, if they were avaiable.
+When it connects, it should look something like this:

+## Trying Commands